 The purpose of pivoting from standards to performance expectations is to position the new standards as a context for learning in three dimensions: science and engineering practices, disciplinary core ideas, and crosscutting concepts.
 Each dimension is designed to be interdependent.
 This allows the performance expectations and the three dimensions to act as a system to inform curriculum and instruction.

 This also means that the NGSS lend themselves to horizontal and vertical alignment; however, alignment will be difficult to achieve with the typical 3 or 4 unit per year instructional model common across most PK-12 classrooms.
-A system of standards and dimensions means there are intentional connections that must not be ignored.
+A system of standards and dimensions means there are intentional connections that should not be ignored.

 While mastery of grade-level-specific standards is important in that grade level, those standards are not the only standards that should be taught.
 Effective STEM instruction needs to reinforce and build upon standards from prior grade levels while also introducing standards from future grade levels.

-This is not only prudent for students' long-term retention and understanding; it is also important for preventing systemic gaps in student performance that occur with late students – those who are joining from outside the district, those who are English language learners, and those who suffer from transience or absenteeism and who cannot afford to learn in a once-and-done curriculum model.
+This is not only prudent for students' long-term retention and understanding; it is also important for preventing systemic gaps in student performance that occur with late students – those who are joining from outside the district, those who are English language learners, and those who suffer from transience or absenteeism who cannot afford to learn in a once-and-done curriculum model.

-Ultimately, the NGSS will be hard for many classrooms and curriculum companies to align with, because most existing lessons and resources do not approach STEM curriculum and instruction as a system for building knowledge and skills together across all STEM disciplines.
+Ultimately, the NGSS will be hard for many classrooms and curriculum companies to align with because most existing lessons and resources do not approach STEM curriculum and instruction as a system for building knowledge and skills together across all STEM disciplines.
 However, by doing your research to really understand what the NGSS is looking for, you can help your school and community align more properly and efficiently with the NGSS.